vuestorefront/storefront-ui/apps/docs/components/blocks/Alert.md

 ---
 layout: DefaultLayout
 hideBreadcrumbs: true
-description: Alert is a notification that keeps people informed of the status of the system and which may or not require the user respond.
+description: Alert is a notification that keeps people informed of the status of the system and which may or not require the user response.
 hideToc: true
 ---
 # Alert